Veriph-One/veriph-one-examples-flutter/README.md

 This project was created using [Flutter](https://flutter.dev) and contains a barebones mobile application that integrates with Veriph.One's native SDK.
 It showcases a simple phone number capture flow.

-> Note: This example is currently limited to Android. iOS integration coming soon.

 ## Getting Started

 1. Ensure you have gone through the developer documentation to understand how to integrate phone-based verification to your web app.
 Developer docs can be found [here](https://developer.veriph.one/docs/intro).